Foreign investors eye airports as Indonesia rolls out welcome mat

 Overseas interest in Indonsia has been rising for years.

-France's Vinci (SGEF.PA), Germany's Fraport AG (FRAG.DE), South Korea's Incheon, Japan's Mitsubishi Corp (8058.T) and Sojitz Corp (2768.T) have recently approached Indonesian companies about possible investment opportunities, said two senior officials with state-owned air operator Angkasa Pura I.
+France's Vinci, Germany's Fraport AG, South Korea's Incheon, Japan's Mitsubishi Corp and Sojitz Corp have recently approached Indonesian companies about possible investment opportunities, said two senior officials with state-owned air operator Angkasa Pura I.

 But no foreign firm has been able to grab a major stake in any of Indonesia's major airports due to restrictive government regulations and land acquisition issues.
 The country's airports are currently operated by either the government or state-owned companies.